Cyprotex is a specialist provider of ADME and PK services and provide a range of in vitro drug metabolism assays.

 The most common types of metabolic drug–drug interactions are the inhibition and induction of the drug metabolizing enzymes.
 These interactions can cause increased or decreased drug exposures when two or more drugs are co-administered.
 For example, cytochrome P450 inhibition (CYP450) may increase the plasma levels of co-administered drugs leading to toxicity.
 Conversely, if a CYP450 enzyme is induced it may increase the metabolism of the co-administered compound; this can reduce plasma levels resulting in decreased efficacy or an increased formation of a toxic metabolite.
 For more background information on DDI studies, see our online ADME Guide and our DDI regulatory guidance booklet.

-Cyprotex provide a range of services to investigate drug-drug interactions including cytochrome P450 inhibition (IC50 and Ki determination) , time dependent inhibition (single point, IC50 shift, kinact/KI), cytochrome P450 induction (catalytic activity and mRNA assessment), PXR and AhR nuclear receptor activation and UGT inhibition.
+Cyprotex provide a range of services to investigate drug-drug interactions including cytochrome P450 inhibition (IC50 and Ki determination) , time dependent inhibition (single point, IC50 shift, kinact/KI), cytochrome P450 induction (catalytic activity, mRNA assessment and relative induction score), PXR and AhR nuclear receptor activation and UGT inhibition.

 Investigating if any of the main CYP isoforms are involved in the in vitro metabolism of a drug is also important in determining whether a clinical DDI study is necessary.
 To this end, Cyprotex provide a cytochrome P450 and UGT reaction phenotyping service using recombinant enzyme.